divaricatum/cl-faq/README.md

 ### <span id="lfmissingemail">I have misplaced the email telling me the URL from which I can download your license?</span>

-**NOTE: Express users cannot use this method because the license file is not stored based on your email address.**
+**NOTE: Express lincenses are part of the download so this item does not apply to Express.**

 We can send the license to you by email.
 (The link is to
 <http://franz.com/lfs/lostlicense> and on that page, you are asked for